MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Guided-project/3-Exercise 2.md

 To test the webhook, use PowerShell to send a message to the webhook endpoint.

 1. Open **PowerShell**.
-2. Run the following command to send the message:
+2. Run the following command to send the message.
+Replace <YOUR WEBHOOK URL> with the URL from the webhook configuration window in Teams from the previous task:

      ```powershell
      Invoke-RestMethod -Method post -ContentType 'Application/Json' -Body '{"text":"Testing the Alerts endpoint."}' -Uri <YOUR WEBHOOK URL>